Doug and the Slugs: Band history

 The band built a solid following in the Vancouver area through constant live performances.
-Determined to exert control over their own music and artwork, the band founded their own record label, Ritdong Records, and worked out a distribution deal with RCA Records for their recordings (Bennett chose the name "Ritdong" because he described it as the sound produced by an out of tune guitar).
-Their debut 45 single "Too Bad" was issued on Ritdong in February 1980, and became a substantial hit in Vancouver, rising to #2 on local Top 40 station CKLG.
-Shortly thereafter, the track entered the Canadian hit parade, becoming a top ten hit.
-The song would also be used in the late 1990s as the theme song to the sitcom The Norm Show.
-That same year, Doug and The Slugs' manager, Sam Feldman mortgaged his house to make The Slugs debut album, Cognac & Bologna, that was recorded at Metalworks Studios in Mississauga, Ontario.
+Determined to exert control over their own music and artwork, the band founded their own record label, Ritdong Records, and worked out a distribution deal with RCA Records for their recordings (Bennett chose the name "Ritdong" because he described it as the sound produced by an out-of-tune guitar).
+Their debut 45 single, "Too Bad", was issued on Ritdong in February 1980, and became a substantial hit in Vancouver, rising to #2 on local Top 40 station CKLG.
+Shortly thereafter, the track entered the Canadian charts, becoming a top ten hit.
+The song was used in the late 1990s as the theme song to the sitcom The Norm Show.
+That same year, Doug and the Slugs' manager Sam Feldman mortgaged his house to finance the Slugs' debut album, Cognac & Bologna, that was recorded at Metalworks Studios in Mississauga, Ontario.

 Throughout the 1980s, a string of singles and albums followed.
-Their biggest success was 1982's Music For The Hard Of Thinking, which in Canada peaked at #22, and spun off two top 40 singles: "Who Knows How To Make Love Stay" and "Making It Work".
-However, the band didn't break through internationally, and RCA ended their distribution deal with Ritdong in 1984, after the release of the best-of compilation Ten Big Ones.
+Their most successful album was 1982's Music For The Hard Of Thinking, which in Canada peaked at #22, and spun off two top 40 singles: "Who Knows How To Make Love Stay" and "Making It Work".
+However, the band did not break through internationally, and RCA ended their distribution deal with Ritdong in 1984, after the release of the best-of compilation Ten Big Ones.

-Ritdong then entered into a distribution deal with A&M Records.
-Two Doug and The Slugs albums were issued via this deal, 1984's Popaganda and 1988's Tomcat Prowl, as well as a Doug Bennett solo album, 1986's Animato, on which all the Slugs played.
+Ritdong then entered a distribution deal with A&M Records.
+Two Doug and the Slugs albums were issued via this deal, 1984's Popaganda and 1988's Tomcat Prowl, as well as a Doug Bennett solo album, 1986's Animato, on which all the Slugs played.
 The 1988 single "Tomcat Prowl" became the band's final top 40 entry, peaking at #23.

-Ritdong's deal with A&M expired after Tomcat Prowl, and the group didn't record for several years.
-Doug and The Slugs' final album, 1992's Tales From Terminal City, came out on their own Tomcat Records label.
-It is the only Doug and The Slugs album not to have hit the Canadian charts.
+Ritdong's deal with A&M expired after Tomcat Prowl, and the group did not record for several years.
+Doug and the Slugs' final album, 1992's Tales From Terminal City, came out on their own Tomcat Records label.
+It is the only Doug and the Slugs album not to have hit the Canadian charts.

 Most of the Slugs left the band after 1992, although Kendall stayed until 1994.
 After this time, Bennett toured with an ever-rotating cast of new musicians, still billing their act as Doug and the Slugs.
 The original Slugs reunited to back Doug for two "25th anniversary" shows in Vancouver in 2003.

 Bennett acknowledged the fact that he was a heavy drinker, and eventually all of the years of playing bars and heavy drinking onstage compromised his health.
-He succumbed to liver cirrhosis after falling into a coma in October 2004, passing through Calgary from Saskatchewan.
+He succumbed to liver cirrhosis after falling into a coma in October 2004 while travelling through Calgary from Saskatchewan.
 Kendall remarked that Bennett "hadn't been looking after himself.
 His health [had] not been good for the last couple of years, so it wasn't a total surprise.
 But nobody realized how sick he was."